Grooming a Japanese Spitz

 Squeeze excess water from the dog’s feathers.

 This is possibly the most crucial stage in the preparation of the Japanese Spitz, you need to achieve the impressive ‘stand off’ coat.
-If you allow your dog to dry naturally the dog’s coat will become flat, you need to brush as you blow dry.
+If you allow your dog to dry naturally the dog’s coat will become flat and matted, you need to brush as you blow dry.

 Place your dog on a table or bench and direct the dryer at a small area of the coat, this is the area you need to start brushing, brush from the root to the tip - you are effectively straightening the coat, again you must be thorough as drying the Spitz completely is quite a long job.